Can Vision Language Models Learn Intuitive Physics from Interaction?: Results

 We are not just interested in models that perform well on a single physical task, but rather models that robustly generalize from their experience to solve new tasks \citep{collins2022structured, geirhos2018generalisation, griffiths2009theory}.
 Therefore, we test whether models post-trained on single tasks can generalize to new, related tasks.
 To test this, we evaluate all post-trained models on all tasks.

-We find that no model reliably generalizes to all other tasks, regardless of if they are trained with interaction (see Fig.~\ref{fig:qwen3_all_evals}).
-However, we find that there is a slight degree of generalization when models are evaluated on different tasks but on the same distribution of data they were trained on (see the the upper left and lower right quadrants of Figure~\ref{fig:qwen3_all_evals}).
-For example, the GRPO model trained on the x-y side block task also performs above the baseline on the x-only side block task, achieving a mean reward of $5.396$ (the model at 10.000 steps overfits to returning two integers instead of one, filtering only legal answers yields a mean reward of $12.772$).
+We find that no model reliably generalizes to all other tasks, even if they are trained with interaction (see Fig.~\ref{fig:qwen3_all_evals}).
+However, we find that there is slight generalization to different tasks on the post-training data (see the the upper left and lower right quadrants of Figure~\ref{fig:qwen3_all_evals}).
+For example, the GRPO model trained on the x-y side block task also performs above the baseline on the x-only side block task, achieving a mean reward of $5.396$ (the model overfits to returning two integers, filtering only legal answers yields a mean reward of $12.772$).
 This is to be expected because x-only is a subset of the x-y task which requires only the output of the x variable that the model has learned.
-The SFT model achieves a mean test reward of $19.318$ (see Table~\ref{tab:qwen3all} in the Appendix for the full set of model results after 10.000 steps).
+The SFT model achieves a mean test reward of $19.316$ (see Table~\ref{tab:main_table} for the full set of model results after 10.000 steps).

 We also find a slight carry-over between the binary-stability and x-only tasks on the top block data --- solving both tasks requires the same task variable, the x-offset of the top block.
 In the x-only condition, the model is explicitly forced to learn this variable as the amount the top block has to be moved by in order to put it in the most stable position.
 It is also the single variable needed to solve whether a given block tower is stable or not.
 Despite this, we only find very limited generalization between the two conditions, highlighting how constrained generalization from either post-training method is.
 When evaluated on binary-stability top block, the GRPO models trained for 10.000 steps on x-only top block, x-only side block, and x-y side block get accuracies of $0.624$, $0.503$, and $-0.264$ respectively.
-The SFT models trained on the same conditions perform at $0.624$, $0.596$, and $0.506$ (since this is a binary task the random baseline is 0.5, but illegal answers can pull the reward down).
+The SFT models trained on the same conditions perform at $0.624$, $0.596$, and $0.506$ (since this is a binary task the random baseline is 0.5, but illegal answers can pull the reward down --- see Appendix Section \ref{app:legal} for tables with only legal answers).

 To conclude, models perform well on their fine-tuning task (see the diagonal in Fig.~\ref{fig:qwen3_all_evals}) and they show slight patterns of generalization to other tasks on the same data (from x-only top block to binary stability top block).
 However, generalization to other data but with the same task is limited (from x-only top block to x-only side block).